SvenPam/Simple-Waypoint-Scroll/README.md

 </div>
 ```

-Not everone likes pages to scroll for them, so this is a simple soultion to that problem.
-The removescroll function is not needed idf you don't want that funtionality.
+Not everone likes pages to scroll for them, this is a simple soultion to that problem.
+The `removeScroll()` function is not needed if you don't want that funtionality.

 Use
 ---------------------